Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Some Collective Proposal Distributions

 This proposal should use the maximum of information coming from the value of the target $\pi$, in order to increase the fitness of $\Theta_\mu$ to the true distribution.
 However, the proposal must also allow for some exploration of the parameter space, this problem is addressed for some of the proposals.

 Here, we only intend to present some of the proposals possible, each one having pros and cons, on the theoretical and practical side.

-In view of Theorem \ref{thm:poc}, we can see each of the proposal distributions presented in this section either as a specific choice of nonlinear kernel \eqref{eq:cmckernel} with its associated nonlinear process or as its particle approximation given by Algorithm \ref{algo:cmc}.
+In view of Theorem \ref{thm:poc}, we can see each of the proposal distributions presented in this section either as a specific choice of nonlinear kernel \eqref{eq:cmckernel} with its associated nonlinear process or as its particle approximation given by Algorithm~\ref{algo:cmc}.
 From this second perspective the proposal distribution can be seen as a specific interaction mechanism between the particles.
 More specifically, it depicts a specific procedure which can be interpreted as ``information sharing'' between the particles: given the positions of \emph{all} the $N$ particles at a given time, we aim at constructing the best interaction mechanism which will favour a specific aspect such as acceptance, convergence speed, exploration etc. By analogy with systems of swarming particles which exchange local information (here, the local value of the target distribution) to produce global patterns (here, a globally well distributed sample), we call this class of proposal distributions \textbf{collective}.
 The class of methods introduced will be referred as Collective Monte Carlo methods (CMC).
-On the contrary, the nonlinear kernels introduced in \cite{andrieu2007nonlinear} do not belong to this class as explained in Section \ref{sec:anothernonlinear}.
+On the contrary, the nonlinear kernels introduced in \cite{andrieu2007nonlinear} do not belong to this class as explained in Appendix~\ref{sec:anothernonlinear}.
 For each proposal we give an implementation which, starting from population of particles $(X^1,\ldots,X^N)\in E^N$, returns a proposal $Y$.

-Although our theoretical results (Theorem \ref{thm:poc} above and Theorem \ref{thm:convergencetopi} in Section \ref{sec:convergence}) are general enough to encompass almost all of the proposal distributions described here, the validity and numerical efficiency of each of them will be assessed in Section \ref{sec:experiments} on various examples of target distributions.
+Although our theoretical results (Theorem \ref{thm:poc} and Theorem \ref{thm:convergencenonlineardiscrete}) are general enough to encompass almost all of the proposal distributions described here (see Section \ref{sec:assumptions}), the validity and numerical efficiency of each of them will be assessed in Section \ref{sec:experiments} on various examples of target distributions.